MicrosoftDocs/mixed-reality/mixed-reality-docs/mixedrealityspatialdatapackager.md

 Key requirements and limitations:

 1. Tool must be run with administrator privileges
-2. May have to restart PC if Mixed Reality Portal is unstable after running the tool
+2. You may have to restart PC if Mixed Reality Portal is unstable after running the tool
 3. Tool will not run when encountering spatial data version mismatches or incompatibilities
 4. Tool will erase existing spatial data on import
 5. If import process fails previous data cannot be restored unless it has been backed up by exporting previously